W. E. B. Du Bois Library

-The W. E. B. Du Bois Library is one of the three libraries of the University of Massachusetts Amherst, Amherst, Massachusetts, the others being the Science and Engineering Library, and the Wadsworth Library at the Mount Ida Campus.
+The W. E. B. Du Bois Library is one of the three libraries of the University of Massachusetts Amherst, Amherst, Massachusetts, the others being the Science and Engineering Library and the Wadsworth Library at the Mount Ida Campus.
 The W. E. B. Du Bois Library holds resources primarily in humanities and social and behavioral sciences.
 At 28 stories and 286 feet 4 1/8 inches (roughly 88 m) tall, it is the third-tallest library in the world after the National Library of Indonesia in Jakarta at 414 feet (126 m) and Shanghai Library in China at 348 feet (106 m).
 Measuring taller purely by height, the libraries in Jakarta and Shanghai both only have 24 floors.
-The W. E. B. Du Bois Library is also considered to be the tallest academic research library and 23rd tallest educational building in the world.
-The building is so large that it maintains a security force, which is managed by various supervisors and student employees.
+The W. E. B. Du Bois Library is also considered to be the tallest academic research library and 32nd tallest educational building in the world.
+The building maintains a security force, which is managed by various supervisors and student employees.

-Present holdings at the UMass Libraries include over 5.9 million volumes and over nine million individual items, providing access to nearly 80,000 online journals, over 700,000 e-books, and more than 200 databases.
+Present holdings at the UMass Libraries include over 4 million titles and over nine million individual items, providing access to over 200,000 online journals, over 1,700,000 e-books, and more than 500 databases.

 As part of the Five College Consortium, the UMass Amherst Libraries also have access to material from its partners in the Consortium: Amherst College, Hampshire College, Mount Holyoke College, and Smith College.
 Students can also take advantage of the Interlibrary Loan Services to obtain materials from libraries beyond the Five College system and from all over the world.